tea2code/fantasy-rts/documentation/Development.md

 ## Unit Tests

 Unit tests are implemented using Catch which allows fast and easy creation of a huge number of test cases.
 To prevent problems with normal builds the directory *test* is only included into the build if qmake was executed with the parameters `DEFINES+=UNIT_TEST CONFIG+=UNIT_TEST`.

+This principle can be also applied to plugins.
+Additionally it is necessary to build the plugins in test mode as applications instead of libraries.